manavanandani/San-Jose-Crime-Analysis-/README.md

-# San-Jose-Crime-Analysis-

-Based on the visuals in the uploaded dashboards, here are some insights you can include in your GitHub README file:

----

 # San Jose Crime Analysis Dashboard

 This project presents a comprehensive analysis of crime patterns in San Jose, focusing on time, day, and monthly trends.
 Built using Power BI, the dashboard provides visual insights for law enforcement and public safety strategists.